John Collee: Background

-Collee was born in 1955 to Isobel and J. Gerald, the latter who was a professor of bacteriology at the University of Edinburgh.
+Collee was born in 1955 to Isobel Galbraith and Prof J. Gerald Collee CBE, who became professor of microbiology at the University of Edinburgh.
 Collee grew up in Edinburgh, Scotland and in India.
 He studied medicine at the University of Edinburgh and began practising medicine in Cambridge, Bath, and Bristol.
 In his third year of practice, he wrote the medical thriller Kingsley's Touch, which was published in 1984.
-Collee subsequently worked in emergency medicine and worked as a doctor in countries like Gabon, Madagascar, and Sri Lanka.
-He then wrote a second novel titled A Paper Mask, which was published in 1987.
-Rights to the novel were acquired for a film adaptation, and Collee wrote the screenplay for director Christopher Morahan, who released the film Paper Mask in 1990.
-With income from screenwriting, Collee wrote his third novel The Rig, which was published in 1991.
-Around the same time The Rig was published, Collee became a weekly columnist for The Observer and wrote about travel, science and medicine for the next six years.
+Collee subsequently worked in emergency medicine at home and abroad in Gabon, Madagascar, and Sri Lanka.
+His second novel titled A Paper Mask was published in 1987.
+Rights to the novel were acquired for a film adaptation, and Collee wrote the screenplay for director Christopher Morahan and Granada, who released the film Paper Mask in 1990.
+Around the time that his third novel The Rig was published, in 1991, Collee became a columnist for The Observer and wrote articles about travel, science and medicine, weekly for the next six years.

-Collee met his wife Deborah Snow on the way to Azerbaijan; he was escorting a shipment of medical aid when he met Snow, who was a TV correspondent in Moscow, Russia for the Australian Broadcasting Corporation.
-When he began writing a book about Soviet medicine called The Kingdom of the Blind, he visited Moscow and Snow.
-The book was unfinished, but when Collee went to the Solomon Islands for a year to work as a doctor, Snow went with him, and they had their first child, Lauren, on the islands.
-He worked in London for a short time before moving to Sydney, Australia in 1996 to meet Australian directors like Peter Weir and George Miller.
-For Weir, Collee wrote the screenplay for the Oscar-nominated Master and Commander: The Far Side of the World, and for Miller, he wrote the Oscar-winning Happy Feet.
-He wrote an early (uncredited) draft of The Legend of Tarzan for Warner Bros. with Guillermo del Toro slated to direct.
+While escorting medical supplies to Azerbaijan in the former Soviet Union, Collee met his wife Deborah Snow - Moscow-based correspondent for the Australian Broadcasting Corporation.
+The following year, and mid-way through writing a book about Soviet medicine called The Kingdom of the Blind, Collee accepted a medical post in the Solomon Islands.
+The couple had their first child, Lauren, on the islands. then both worked in London for a short time before moving to Sydney, Australia where Collee joined forces with Australian directors Peter Weir and George Miller.
+With Weir, Collee wrote the screenplay for the Oscar-nominated Master and Commander: The Far Side of the World, and with Miller he wrote the Oscar-winning Happy Feet.
+He wrote an early (uncredited) draft of The Legend of Tarzan (2016) for Warner Bros. with Guillermo del Toro slated to direct.
+The movie was later directed by David Yates.

 Creation reunited him with Paul Bettany and he later executive-produced The Water Diviner with Russell Crowe directing.
 Tanna was a collaboration with anthropological film-makers Bentley Dean and Martin Butler which was shortlisted for an Oscar in the foreign language category.
-Wolf Totem with director Jean-Jacques Annaud made upwards of $100M at the Chinese Box office.
+Wolf Totem with director Jean-Jacques Annaud made upwards of $100M at the Chinese box office.
 After co-writing Hotel Mumbai, which starred actor Dev Patel, he collaborated with Patel on the actor's first film as director, Monkey Man.

-He has also written for radio, for example Brogue Male with Paul B. Davies.
+His most recent films are Lee (with co-writer Marion Hume), about war correspondent Lee Miller, starring Kate Winslet; and The Return, taken from The Odyssey, starring Ralph Fiennes as Odysseus and Juliette Binoche as Penelope.